Āpiha Tauā Moana

 Some trades differ in their age requirements, and may require you to have NCEA credits in specific subjects or a tertiary degree.

-After the JOIC, cadets are posted back to Devonport Naval Base for 15 weeks of Junior Officer Common Training (JOCT).
+New officer cadets (midshipmen) are posted to Devonport Naval Base to complete 24 weeks of Junior Officer Common Training (JOCT).

 - Defence Careers website - information on the application process